MIDET-tech/RPA_for_Gate./README.md

 Please install chrome driver from [Downloads - ChromeDriver - WebDriver for Chrome](https://chromedriver.chromium.org/downloads).

+Make sure to include the ChromeDriver location in your PATH environment variable.

 # Usage
 ※The following instructions assume the Google Colaboratory environment.